Benl0/the-editors-dungeon/content/200 REFERENCE/240 SPELLS/Evocation/Scorching Ray.md

 > components: VS
 > comp_m: ""
 >
 > description: "You create three rays of fire and hurl them at targets within range.
-You can hurl them at one target or several.\nMake a ranged spell attack for each ray.
+You can hurl them at one target or several.\n\nMake a ranged spell attack for each ray.
 On a hit, the target takes 2d6 fire damage."
 > higher_level: "When you cast this spell using a spell slot of 3rd level or higher, you create one additional ray for each slot level above 2nd."
 > ```